Skip to content

 Replace palette

-If the colors used are well placed but with bad values the best way is to use Match indexation.
+If your color placement looks correct but the palette colors are not ideal, the best workflow is to use Match indexation.

 Match indexation